 SCAlogo.png

-Attendings: Dr. Abdallah, Dr. Mohapatra, Dr. Gamaleldin, Dr. Graber, Dr. Asher, Dr. Singh, Dr. Wyler
+Attendings: Dr. Graber, Dr. Nakai, Dr. Abdalla, Dr. Gamaleldin, Dr. Miller, Dr. Alcodray, Dr. Jordan, Dr. Asher, Dr. Joy

 Location: OR 18 - 21

 On the first day of the rotation: CA-1 should text senior resident (TEE) before Monday and discuss the plan regarding setting up the room.
-Intern should arrive early enough (usually 0430 to 500) to set up the room for 0715 start.
-At the beginning it takes some time around 1-1.5hrs to set up the room.
-Please learn how to set up the room before the first day.
+Recommended arrival time for the first day is 0500-0530 to allow yourself ample time to set up the OR.

 The Ultimate Resident Guide - Cardiac Jr. Section